 The Cons of Tankless Water Heaters

-Tankless water heaters work by heating several gallons of water at once which works really well for a single person using water to take a shower or wash dishes.
-If multiple people are using hot water at the same time though, like two showers running or the dishwasher and the washing machine running at the same time, then tankless water heaters can have a hard time keeping up.
-The reason this isn’t an issue with traditional water heaters is that traditional heaters can hold anywhere from 30 to 80 gallons of hot water at a time and distribute that evenly throughout the home.
-Of course, the downside is that once the tank is run down it takes another 30-40 minutes for the water to heat up again.
+Tankless water heaters work by heating several gallons of water at once, which works well for a single person using water to take a shower or wash dishes.
+If multiple people are using hot water at the same time, though, like two showers running or the dishwasher and the washing machine running at the same time, then tankless water heaters can have a hard time keeping up.
+The reason this isn’t an issue with traditional water heaters is that conventional heaters can hold anywhere from 30 to 80 gallons of hot water at a time and distribute that evenly throughout the home.
+Of course, the downside is that once the tank is run down, it takes another 30-40 minutes for the water to heat up again.

 Your Home May Need Specialized Tankless Water Heater Equipment

-Most tankless water heaters require a water softener to function properly.
-This drives the installation price up and can also counteract the space savings over a traditional water heater since water softeners are usually bulky.
-You may also need gas lines to be rerouted when installing a tankless water heater which is an extra added expense as well.
+Most tankless water heaters require a water softener to function correctly.
+This drives the installation price up to and can also counteract the space savings over a traditional water heater since water softeners are usually bulky.
+You may also need gas lines to be rerouted when installing a tankless water heater, which is an extra added expense as well.

 It Could Take a While for Energy Savings to Offset the Cost of a Tankless Water Heater

-While the US department of energy estimates that a typical family could “save $100 or more per year with an ENERGY STAR qualified tankless water heater”, that still means that it could take a few years for the energy savings to catch up with the higher cost of installation.
-Considering that tankless water heaters are likely to last twice as long as conventional heaters though, your new tankless heater will likely last long enough for you to gain back the cost of installation and more.
+While the US department of energy estimates that a typical family could “save $100 or more per year with an ENERGY STAR qualified tankless water heater”, it could take a few years for the energy savings to catch up with the higher cost of installation.
+Tankless water heaters are likely to last twice as long as conventional heaters though, your new tankless heater will likely last long enough for you to gain back the cost of installation and more.

 Bottom Line: Should You Invest in a Tankless Water Heater

-You’ve read through the pros and cons and now it’s time to make your decision.
-We think that tankless water heaters are a great choice even with their minor faults, but the choice is ultimately up to you.
+You’ve read through the pros and cons, and now it’s time to make your decision.
+We think that tankless water heaters are a great choice even with their minor faults, but the option is ultimately up to you.
 Whatever water heater you choose though, make sure you enlist the help of a professional.
-Water heaters are an expensive investment and you don’t want a poor installation job to cause problems with an appliance your family uses every day.
+Water heaters are an expensive investment, and you don’t want a poor installation job to cause problems with an appliance your family uses every day.